-Combined Charge and Discharge Controllers
+Combined Charge & Discharge Controllers

-- They are put together in the same box and can be distinguished by looking at their respective connections. - If the connections lead to the panels, the controller box consists of a charge controller.
+- They are put together in a same box and can be distinguished by looking their respective connections. - If the connections lead to the panels, the controller box consists of a charge controller.
 If the box connections lead to the appliances, the controller box consist of a discharge controller.

-Fig. 2.3.20: Types of Charge Controllers
+Fig. 2.3.3: Types of Charge Controllers